robhagemans/pcbasic/CONTRIBUTING.md

 #### Bug reports ####

-If you find bugs, please report them on the [SourceForge discussion page](https://sourceforge.net/p/pcbasic/discussion/bugs/) or [open an issue on GitHub](https://github.com/robhagemans/pcbasic/issues).
+If you find bugs, please [open an issue on GitHub](https://github.com/robhagemans/pcbasic/issues).

 In your bug report, please specify: